CEDRIC-IDA/XIDAR-Halloween-integration/README.md

 If you have questions or need further assistance, feel free to contact us.

 Thank you for partnering with us for XIDAR Halloween 2024! 🎃

----

-This README provides clear guidance for each integration option.
-Let me know if there are any specific details you’d like to add!